Alejogb1/job-board/blog-data/is-it-possible-to-train-my-own-ocr-through-tesseract.md

 id: "is-it-possible-to-train-my-own-ocr-through-tesseract"
 ---

-alright, so, you're asking about training your own ocr model using tesseract, that’s a pretty interesting path to go down and it's not unusual that you’re looking into it. i've definitely been there. let’s break it down and i will share my experience, it’s going to be a bit of a journey, though.
+, so, you're asking about training your own ocr model using tesseract, that’s a pretty interesting path to go down and it's not unusual that you’re looking into it. i've definitely been there. let’s break it down and i will share my experience, it’s going to be a bit of a journey, though.

-first things first: yes, it is *absolutely* possible to train tesseract, but let's be very clear here, it's not a walk in the park. tesseract, as it comes out of the box, is already pretty good for a wide range of fonts and text styles. it has been trained for years on massive datasets, we are talking *years* of effort. it’s a beast in its own sense. but if you're dealing with, say, specific fonts, or a very particular text layout, low image quality, or maybe handwritten text (which is where things get really tricky), or the text has a lot of noise, it's understandable why you might want to tweak its brains, in our case train it, to understand your specific need.
+first things first: yes, it is _absolutely_ possible to train tesseract, but let's be very clear here, it's not a walk in the park. tesseract, as it comes out of the box, is already pretty good for a wide range of fonts and text styles. it has been trained for years on massive datasets, we are talking _years_ of effort. it’s a beast in its own sense. but if you're dealing with, say, specific fonts, or a very particular text layout, low image quality, or maybe handwritten text (which is where things get really tricky), or the text has a lot of noise, it's understandable why you might want to tweak its brains, in our case train it, to understand your specific need.

 when i started messing around with ocr years ago, i was working with old scanned documents, really poor quality scans, some of them were practically unreadable even by human eye without a proper magnifier. tesseract struggled, i mean, it really struggled. it would often spit out gibberish. i tried the usual image preprocessing tricks, the standard sharpening, noise reduction and binarization, they helped a little, but it was not enough. that's when i realized i needed to go further, much further. i needed tesseract to understand this specific old text, its unique quirks and deformities.